Goodness of Pronunciation Pipelines for OOV Problem: CONCLUSION AND SCOPE OF FUTURE WORK

 \subsection{Conclusion}

-The conclusions from the works are as follows: Traditional ASR systems can be trained to model accent at various stages of the ASR pipeline. of Vocabulary can be an issue for ASR systems and solving them can be critical for systems which depend on phoneme or word alignments for downstream tasks.Lexicon expansion can lead to state space explosion,thus, there exists a clear trade-off between the Lexicon size and accuracy.
+Traditional ASR systems can be trained to model accent at various stages of the ASR pipeline.
+Out of Vocabulary can be an issue for ASR systems and solving them can be critical for systems which depend on phoneme or word alignments for downstream tasks.Language modelling using WFST representation can be an technique considered for vocabulary compression.
+Expanding the Lexicon can lead to state space explosion of the corresponding WFSTs.Thus, there exists a clear trade-off between the size and decoding accuracy.
+Composing reconstructed(re-compiled) WFSTs can be done in a variety of ways, each having it's own tradeoff for time vs space complexity.